rzjfr/github-actions-docs/README.md

 [![Build Status](https://github.com/rzjfr/github-actions-docs/workflows/build/badge.svg)](https://github.com/rzjfr/github-actions-docs/actions) [![License](https://img.shields.io/github/license/rzjfr/github-actions-docs)](https://github.com/rzjfr/github-actions-docs/blob/master/LICENSE) [![Latest release](https://img.shields.io/github/v/release/rzjfr/github-actions-docs)](https://github.com/rzjfr/github-actions-docs/releases)

 Generates documentations for github actions and reusable workflows.
-For github actions by default the readme file would be in the same directory as the `action.yaml`.
-It's possible to control the name of the generated file.

-For reusable workflows as they all should be under `.github/workflows`, one single readme file will be created or the existing one will be updated for every reusable workflows under that directory.

-In the `description` part of the inputs section if you comment your desired value in `# Example: <value>` format, `<value>` will be used to generate the `Usage` section, otherwise, it will try to fill the value of the parameter with default or it will be empty if none has been detected.

-By default the generated file will be generated and injected based on a predefined template.
-You can either change the template or modify the tags after generation to modify the format.
-If the tags are too much for you can change the `generation-mode` to be block mode in which only a pair of comment tags will be used instead of a pair of comment tags per item as it's in the default inline mode.

 ## Features

 - Supports reusable workflows.
 - Highly customizable usage section.
 - Inline tags for more flexibility.

+For reusable workflows as they all should be under `.github/workflows`, one single readme file will be generated for every reusable workflows under that directory.

+Commenting `# Example: <value>` format, In the `description` part of the inputs section will result in `<value>` being picked up as the default value of the respecting parameter in the usage section.
+Otherwise the value would be empty or equal to the `default:`.

 ## Installation